robrwo/Log-Dispatch-TAP/README.md

 This module provides a [Log::Dispatch](https://metacpan.org/pod/Log%3A%3ADispatch) output sink for logging to [Test::Simple](https://metacpan.org/pod/Test%3A%3ASimple) diagnostics.

-It is similar to [Log::Dispatch::TestDiag](https://metacpan.org/pod/Log%3A%3ADispatch%3A%3ATestDiag), except that it allows you to choose the logging method.
+It is similar to [Log::Dispatch::TestDiag](https://metacpan.org/pod/Log%3A%3ADispatch%3A%3ATestDiag).

 # CONSTRUCTOR